MP Estate Planning UK

 Key characteristics of a trust include:

-• Assets are held separately from the settlor’s personal estate.
+• Assets are held separately from the settlor’s personal estate — legal ownership transfers to the trustees.

-• Trustees have a duty to manage the trust assets well.
+• Trustees have a fiduciary duty to manage the trust assets in the best interests of the beneficiaries.

 Types of Trusts Relevant to Divorce